Long-Term Medical Complications

 More than a million Americans undergo hip and knee replacement surgery annually – a figure expected to quadruple by 2030 thanks to aggressive marketing materials targeting both aging baby boomers and younger consumers.

 It’s expected by that time more than half of patients will be under the age of 65.
 The younger the patient, the longer the implant has to last.

-Unfortunately, our Boston joint replacement lawyers at The Law Offices of Jeffrey S. Glassman know manufacturers haven’t had a good track record in this regard.
+Unfortunately, our Boston joint replacement lawyers at Jeffrey Glassman Injury Lawyers know manufacturers haven’t had a good track record in this regard.